Evidence Based Therapy & Coaching

 Our experts are well versed in a variety of evidence based approaches, and can tailor your experience in therapy or coaching to make sure that you are getting the most out of it.
 Additionally, growth work often has different stages.
 Your therapist or coach might begin working with you from one approach, and then as you progress, shift into the approach that will help you continue to make the most progress.

-With CBT, the emphasis is on identifying and changing negative thought patterns and practicing more adaptive behaviors.
+With Cognitive Behavioral Therapy, or “CBT,” the emphasis is on identifying and changing negative thought patterns and practicing more adaptive behaviors.
 Homework and strategic exercises will be part of this process.
 Numerous outcome studies comparing treatments have consistently shown that this form of therapy is the most effective for helping people with a wide variety of issues, from depression to anxiety to trauma to eating disorders.
 It can even be more effective than medication, particularly for the treatment of depression.
 It is considered the “gold standard” of effective, evidence-based therapy.

 This theory holds that you already have strengths and virtues, and positive things happening in your life right now.
 By cultivating your strengths, finding your joy, and focusing the parts of your life that are already working, the challenging parts can be overcome.
 Psychologists and researchers, most notably Martin Seligman, PhD (past president of the American Psychological Association) and the University of Pennsylvania, have found a great deal of evidence to support these strategies. (for more info).